Convincing Arthur— Novella

 Was that whisky on his breath?
 Somehow Arthur kept from rolling his eyes.
 When wasn't the man foxed, or at the least, slightly inebriated?
 Thornton likely forwent tea in favor of a stiff drink with breakfast.

 A footman arrived, carrying Arthur's trunk in front of his well-rounded belly.
-He deposited the trunk on the short table beside the dresser.
+He deposited the trunk on the short table beside the chest of drawers.
 "Shall I unpack for you, sir?"

 "No. I can manage it myself."